 Use Financial Tools

-It’s wise to track your finances.
-If you know where your money goes, you’ll make better spending decisions and it’s easier to reach your financial goals.
+If you know where your money goes by tracking your finances, you’ll make better spending decisions and it’s easier to reach your financial goals.
 There are numerous third-party tools to help you do categorize your spending and build budgets (including Mint, among others), and your bank might already have built-in personal finance management tools.
 Going online allows you to download transactions or authorize your software to automatically get the information needed.

 If you need to know exactly how much you have in your account—and how much is really available for spending—the best place to get that information is online.